Seb1903/bovelo_manager/README.md

 `BoveloInternal` allows the manager to control and order parts stock and add new bikes to the current stock.
 The bike fitter can also use this application to see the production planning, validate an assembled bike when it is ready and reports broken bike parts.

 `BoveloClient` enables the company to make orders for its client with customizable bikes.
 It features client management and allows to register new clients to the company database.

+## Installation
+For users, you can run the `BoveloSetup.exe` file included in the repository to install both applications on your local machine.
+It runs on **Windows 10 32/64 bits** systems and requires [**.NET Framework 4.7.2 Runtime**](https://dotnet.microsoft.com/download/dotnet-framework/net472).

+# For Developers

 The database structure is based on MySql and here is the included [Database Diagram](https://github.com/smarbal/bovelo_manager/issues/8#issuecomment-817109381).